litestar-org/litestar/docs/usage/5-responses/4-response-headers.md

     "/resources",
     response_headers={
         "Random-Header": ResponseHeader(
-            description="a random number in the range 100 - 1000"
+            description="a random number in the range 100 - 1000",
+            documentation_only=True,
         )
     },
 )